getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

     Docker uses the image name to determine to which registry the image should be pushed.
     For example, if the image name is `quay.io/myuser/myimage`, the image is pushed to the quay.io registry.

-1. Pull the custom image down to every segment in your cluster.
+1. Pull the custom image down to every node in your cluster.

     ```
     $ docker pull <registry>/<registry-user>/<custom-image>